anna546stella/COVID_Hackathon/Datasets/Patient_lung_biopsies/README.md

 from deceased patients, meaning the two COVID-19 patients died of their infection and the two control patients died of unrelated causes that did not affect the lungs.
 All 4 patients were males over the age of 60.

+There is no associated metadata beyond this information about the patients.